Andrei0872/my-dev-notes/notebooks/ng/router/urltree.md

 *You can find a working example [here](https://ng-run.com/edit/dszYKzt8Azuai9VNaUsD).*

-It's worth mentioning that in this entire process of resolving the _next_ route, the routes array will be iterated over once for each `UrlSegmentGroup` child.
+It's worth mentioning that in this entire process of resolving the _next_ route, the routes array will be iterated over once for each `UrlSegmentGroup` child at a certain level.
 This applies to the nested arrays too(e.g `children`, `loadChildren`).

 So, an URL that matches the above configuration would be: `foo(special:bar)`.
 This is because the root `UrlSegmentGroup`'s child `UrlSegmentGroup`s are: